 Many organizations start with a spreadsheet.
 This is a reasonable first step for organizations with very few AI systems, but it does not scale and creates specific compliance gaps:

 Spreadsheets can be edited without a record of who changed what, when, and why.
-Regulators require an auditable history.
+A defensible program needs an auditable history.

 Cannot auto-generate disclosures